zhiyhu/CIDER/README.md

 seu.integrated <- estimateProb(seu.integrated, ider)
 ```

 The evaluation scores (IDER-based similarity and empirical p values) can be visualised by the `scatterPlot` function.
-See [here](https://zhiyhu.github.io/CIDER/articles/evaluation.html) for the full tutorial of using CIDER evaluation functions
+A [detailed tutorial of evaluation](https://zhiyhu.github.io/CIDER/articles/evaluation.html) is available.

 ``` r
 p1 <- scatterPlot(seu.integrated, "tsne", colour.by = "similarity")